Rashami Desai

 Shivani Desai (/hns/; born 13 February 1986), professionally known as Rashami Desai, is an Indian television and film actress.
 She is the recipient of several accolades including two Indian Television Academy Awards and Gold Awards.
-She has established herself as one of the most popular and highest-paid actresses on Indian television.
+She has established herself as one of the most popular, successful and highest-paid actresses on television.

-After starting her acting career working in regional language films, Desai made her Hindi television debut with Raavan (2006) and then had a dual role in Pari Hoon Main (2008).
-She earned massive popularity with her notable work as Tapasya Thakur in Colors TV's long-running soap opera Uttaran (2009-2014), winning various accolades.
-Desai also took part in the reality shows Zara Nachke Dikha 2 (2010), Jhalak Dikhhla Jaa 5 (2012), Fear Factor: Khatron Ke Khiladi 6 (2015) and Nach Baliye 7 (2015) and had a cameo in the 2012 film Dabangg 2.
-She ventured into stand-up comedy with reality shows like Comedy Circus Mahasangram (2010), Comedy Ka Maha Muqabala (2011), Kahaani Comedy Circus Ki (2012) and Comedy Nights Live (2016).

-Desai later returned to fiction television with the love triangle Dil Se Dil Tak (2017-2018) portraying the role of Shorvori, after which she participated in Bigg Boss 13 (2019–2020) and Bigg Boss 15 (2021-22).
-She also played brief roles in Naagin 4 and Naagin 6 and made her OTT debut with the short film Tamas and web debut with Tandoor.

 Early life

 Rashami Desai was born Shivani Desai on 13 February 1986 in Nagaon town of Assam.
 She is a Gujarati by origin.
 She has a brother, Gaurav Desai.
 Desai was brought up in Mumbai and did her schooling and undergraduation there.
 Rashami pursued a diploma degree in Tours and Travels from Narsee Monjee College of Commerce and Economics, Mumbai.

 Career

 Acting debut in films (2002–2006)

 Desai began her acting career with regional films where she appeared in an Assamese-language film titled Kanyadaan in 2002.
 Desai made her Bollywood debut with Birendra Nath Tiwari-directed 2004 romantic mystery Yeh Lamhe Judaai Ke alongside Shah Rukh Khan and Raveena Tandon.
 She essayed the role of Sheetal, a college student whose elder sister (played by Tandon) is murdered.

 In 2005, Desai appeared in the Hindi film Shabnam Mausi, where she played the role of Naina alongside Ashutosh Rana and Vijay Raaz.
 She later earned fame in the Bhojpuri film industry where she played many roles in the films like Balma Bada Nadaan and Gabbar Singh.
 In 2005, Desai starred in the film Kab Hoi Gawna Hamar, that went on to win the National Award for Best Feature Film in Bhojpuri.